djlrevic/csss-minion/README.md

 ## Miscellaneous Commands: ##

-.allreminders (MISC)
+These are miscellaneous commands that add more character to the bot.
+These commands range from queries to DuckDuckGo and WolframAlpha, to posting cute cat pictures and wordart clouds.

+**.allreminders**

-list all the active reminders.
+Lists all the active reminders.
 Does not list reminders from remindmein.

+Usage: .allreminders

+**.antonym <word> **

+Returns a few antonyms of a given word.

-.antonym <word> (MISC)
+Usage: .antonym clever
-Return the antonym of a word

-.avatart [args...]
-(MISC)
+**.avatart [args...]**

-Make a wordcloud in the shape of your avatar.
+Makes a wordcloud in the shape of your avatar.

-usage: .avatart <invert> <bgcolor>
+Usage: .avatart <invert> <bgcolor>

-.beep (MISC) Same as ping/pong

-.ding (MISC) Same as ping/pong

-.doraemon (Shows cat picture) MISC
+**.beep**

+Returns the message "boop".
+Useful when seeing if the bot is alive.
+Similar to .ding and .ping.

+Usage: .beep

+**.ding**

+Returns the message "dong".
+Useful when seeing if the bot is alive.
+Similar to .beep and .ping.

+Usage: .ding

+**.doraemon**

+Shows a cute cat picture.

+Usage: .doraemon

+**.eggplant**

-.eggplant (MISC) Prints "My eggplant brings all the boys to the yard" And they're like, it's better than yours
+Prints "My eggplant brings all the boys to the yard."

+Usage: .eggplant

+*And they're like, it's better than yours*

+**.eggwrite [msg...] **

-.eggwrite [msg...]
-(MISC) (Only working with letters) Use the bot to write with eggplant emojis!
+Use the bot to write with eggplant emojis.

-.em [desc...]
-(MISC)
-Make an embedded message
-Usage: em <body>
-Restricted command
+Usage: .eggwrite "This is a message."

+*Only works with letters*

+**.gameR **

-.gameR None (NOTHING?)
-Starts the roulette game
+Starts the roulette game.

+Usage: .gameR

+**.goodluck **

-.goodluck (MISC) Shows a photo of a thumbs up eggplant Wish someone good luck
+Shows a photo of an eggplant in the shape of a thumbs up, wishing someone good luck

+Usage: .goodluck

-### .help ###
+** .help **

 The help command will display the information menu in the chat.
 This menu contains brief descriptions of all possible commands, and provides a link to the source code.

+Usage: .help

-### .help mc ###
+** .help mc **

 This can only be used within the #minecraft channel.
-When the command is used in correct channel, it will display commands specific to minecraft.
+When the command is used in correct channel, it will display commands specific to MineCraft.
 Outside of the correct channel, it will display a message alerting the user to move to that channel.

+Usage: .help mc

+**.henry **

-.henry (MISC) Posts a photo of people bowing to henry.
+Posts a photo of people bowing to Henry, the bot creator.

+Usage: .henry

+**.howoldami **

-.howoldami (MISC) Display when you joined the server
+Displays when you joined the server in days.

+Usage: .howoldami

-### .iam \<course\> ###
+** .iam \<course\> **

 You can use this command to give yourself any roles that already exist, and consists of entirely lowercase letters or numbers.
 The \<class\> format follows the same rules as the .newclass command shown above.
 If the role you attempted to join does not exist, it will be created and you will be given it.

+Usage: .iam "cmpt376"

-.iamn <course> (MISC)
+**.iamn <course> **

-Remove yourself from a discord class/role
+Remove yourself from a discord class/role assigned by the **.iam** command

-Usage: iamn <someclass>
+Usage: .iamn <cmpt376>

-.imgur [word...]
+**.imgur [word...] **

 Search for a picture on imgur MISC

-.impeach Impeach our dear leader (Shows photo of Henry) MISC
+Usage: .imgur cat

+**.impeach **

+Posts a photo of Henry coming out of a giant peach.

+Usage: .impeach

+**.info**

-.info (MISC) Displays the old minecraft server information
+Displays the old MineCraft server information

+Usage: .info

+**.joke**

-.joke (MISC) Displays a photo of a joke flying over henry's head
+Displays a photo of a joke flying over Henry's head

+Usage: .joke

+**.kms **

+Currently broken.

-.kms Don't (NOTHING?)
-(Nothing)
+Usage: .kms

 .meaning <word> (MISC)
 Return the meaning of a word